GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 ### Modify the application

-Use this command to make a text substitution in your local copy of `main.go` to make it to return a different message:
+Use this command to make a text substitution in your local copy of `main.go` to make it to return a different version number in its output:

 ```bash
 sed -i -e 's/1.0.0/2.0.0/g' main.go